jwittkoski/udev-video-examples/README.md

 In some cases it was challenging to find a unique udev parameter to identify each device.
 For the multiple PVR-500s I had to map them based on PCI slots (using the KERNELS parameter) which required some experimentation.

 For most of these examples you'll need to tweak them for your own setup.
-You'll likely have to determine and update the examples with one or following for your own setup:
+You'll likely have to determine and update the examples with one or more of the following for your own setup:
-* What parameters to use to identify your computer's PCI Slots
+* The values for the PCI slots your devices are installed in
 * Serial numbers for your device

 The rules files (with your customizations) should be placed in `/etc/udev/rules.d`.